Permit and Pass Solutions for the Healthcare Sector

 1. Clearly Defined Roles and Accountability

-• The Competent Person: The technician is executing the job.
+• The Competent Person: The technician executing the job.
 They hold the active permit, enforce safety controls on-site, and sign off once the work is securely completed.

 2. Strict Documentation Protocols